xmamo/minecraft-barebones/readme.md

 BareBones data pack by itself or to set, unset, add or remove scores or tags which are undocumented, as future releases of BareBones might break your current setup.

+## License
+BareBones is licensed under the Mozilla Public License Version 2.0.
+Please check out [license.txt](license.txt) for more information.